hunterdyar/Immersive-Media-Pocket-Reference/notes/PercievingSpaceSight.md

 ---

 # How To Perceive Space - Vision
-First, one must attempt to understand the degree to which our understanding of our space is not one of merely looking at the space.
+First, one must comprehend that an understanding of space does not come from merely looking at the space.
 There is a phenomenal degree of what we might call "processing".
-We do a lot of work to go from looking at an environment to accurately understanding the world around us.
+We do a lot of mental work to go from what our sensors (eyes) report to an accurate understanding the world around us.
 What we see is not what we get.

 We must understand many of the tools and tricks that our brains use to correctly perceive space in order to better present space.